data-henrik/idug2016_interactive_db2_reports/README.md

 Conference Website: [IDUG EMEA 2016](http://www.idug.org/p/cm/ld/fid=862)

 ### How to have fun with DB2 / dashDB and Jupyter Notebooks - interactive presentation and reports
-One of my IDUG talks is about to following topics
+My IDUG session E08 is about to following topics
    * Getting Started with Jupyter Notebooks
-   * How to connect to DB2 / dashDB
+   * Interfaces to DB2 / dashDB
    * Presentations with RISE
-   * Sample notebooks
-   * and more...
+   * The FUN I had and more...

 The draft for my IDUG EMEA presentation is in the file [20161115_IDUG_InteractiveReports.ipynb](https://github.com/data-henrik/idug2016_interactive_db2_reports/blob/master/20161115_IDUG_InteractiveReports.ipynb)